surveyjs/survey-library/docs/get-started-vue.md

 ![Themes in SurveyJS Form Library](images/survey-library-themes.png)

-To add SurveyJS themes to your application, open the Vue component that will render your survey and import the Form Library style sheet:
+To add SurveyJS themes to your application, open the Vue component that will render your form and import the Form Library style sheet:

 ```html
 <script setup lang="ts">